 "It's our duty to do what's best," said Guiang.
 "It would make sense to do another election, so we can seat someone fair and square, but to be realistic, it's going to be a bloodbath again."

 When the chairwoman opened debate on the topic of whether to hold an election, it was brief, and many of her fellow EC commissioners expressed their leanings towards not holding another election.

-“What’s to stop Bryan from running again and doing the same things again or just putting up one of his cronies or something to do to run his campaign for him practically, ” stated Vice Chairman Braedan Lynn.
-“Bryan cheated, Abdoullah did not, that's the summary of my position.”
+"What's to stop Bryan from running again and doing the same things again or just putting up one of his cronies or something to do to run his campaign for him practically," stated Vice EC Chairman Braedan Lynn.
+"Bryan cheated, Abdoullah did not, that's the summary of my position."

-The only guidelines available to the EC to help them come to a decision between whether to hold an election or to certify the results of the 2021-2022 General Election as it stood was available precedent from previous SA Supreme Court cases.
+The only guidelines available to the EC to help them decide between whether to hold an election or to certify the results of the 2021-2022 General Election was precedent from previous SA Supreme Court cases regarding elections.

-During the meeting, Quian showed the rest of the EC documents from these cases, briefly scrolling through them and stating a summary of their findings.
+During the meeting, Quian showed the other EC members documents from these cases, briefly scrolling through them and stating a summary of their findings.